-The street is not more than one block long and it intersects with other minor streets at a "T" in mid-block.
-The minor street does not intersect an provided on both sides of the minor street.
+- (I) The street is not more than one block long and it intersects with other minor streets at a "T" in mid-block. - (2) The minor street does not intersect an arterial street or collector street. - (3) A five-foot sidewalk easement is provided on both sides of the minor street.